albertony/jafs/README.md

 content of complete files, and only JFSIncompleteFile has a `resume` method (to continue upload where a previous incomplete upload ended).
 But all files have `Write` method so that you can upload new content for it.
-Note that when you retrieve file objects from containers (such as folders or mount points) you will get them as JFSBasicFile, and you will need to cast it
+Note that when you retrieve file objects from containers (such as folders or mount points) you will get them as JFSBasicFile, and you will need to cast it according to the type.
+The JFSBasicFile class has properties for checking which type it really is.

+Timestamps for when the file was first created and the time of the last update (write) are preserved, but not timestamp for last read (access).
+Timestamps of folders are not preserved, as Jottacloud does not store them (only for mount points).

 Jottacloud includes functionality for sharing files, by generating a unique "secret" for it that can be used in a special URL for anyone knowing the secret to have access to the file.